yonatan-katz-projects/AhrSimulatir/README.md

 for real world forces simulation and OpenGL for visualization.

 #
 Main point for strategy is abstract Strategy class.
-All RL plolciy must be inherited from this class.
+All RL policies must be inherited from this class.
 In order to show how air hockey simulator works I implemented simply policy ToyStrategy that plays the game: https://drive.google.com/open?id=1aRo8Zmy9rUqJ-_tABO-29AAIfiIhBQo2